Assignment of major

 New degree undergraduate programs:

-- The ADUGS office calls for a series of CCC meetings to go through all submitted documents.
+2. The ADUGS office calls for a CCC meeting to go through the submitted documents.

-- After the CCC final approval, the ADUGS office forwards the documents of the newly proposed degree program to the College Board (CB) for approval.
+5. After the CB approval, the ADUGS office forwards the final documents of the amended minor to the Dean’s office for signature and stamps.

 Figure 1: Approval stages for introducing new degree program and modifying approved programs.